Riotpiaole/4106/report.md

   * _**figures 1.2**, this show the learning curve of **MSRN**. it plot against the epochs vs `l1 loss`._

 * The network is trained with 64 batch size on `1080Ti GPU` for two days.
-Although the training procdure takes really long, it takes really fast for a network to enhance the resolution of an lower resolution input.
-Although MSRN is challenging to train, exploring different scaling method can enhance the need of higher resolution.
+Although the training procdure takes really long, it takes really fast for a network to predict during demo.
+It is unquestionable that MSRN is challenging to train, exploring different scaling method can enhance the need of higher resolution.
 This paper will further explore traditional preprocessing approach in terms of time complexity and implementation details.

 #### 1.2 Naive Resized Image preprocessing